 “If the events of this year have had you daydreaming about abandoning the planet entirely, [Spacefarers] is a geekily pleasurable survey of the practicalities and challenges.”—The Telegraph

-More than fifty years after the Apollo 11 moon landing, why is there so little human presence in space?
+It’s been over fifty years since Apollo 11 landed on the moon.
+So why is there so little human presence in space?
 Will we ever reach Mars?
-What will it take to become a multiplanet species, colonizing the solar system and traveling to other stars?
+And what will it take to become a multiplanet species, colonizing the solar system and traveling to other stars?